bas080/aurelia-acl/doc/configure.md

 # Configure

 It is possible to configure the aurelia acl in your configurations.
-You can either get access to the `aclManager` or pass an object to set the privileges that way.
+You can either get access to the `acl` application singleton instance or pass an object to set the privileges that way.

+> using the acl instance by defining a function

 ```js